akapet00/em-hodgkin-huxley/README.md

 Furthermore, set the simulation time and stimulation current shape and period.
 `generate_dataset.m` should not be changed and is used only for data generation.
 Run any script that is titled `run_X.m` where X is one of the following:
-* `main` - calculate and visualize the membrane potential dynamics and limit cycles of a neuron stimulated with a constant injected current for different scenarios (different temperatures with/without electromagnetic induction)
+* `main` - calculate and visualize the membrane potential dynamics, gating variables dynamics and limit cycles of a neuron stimulated with a constant injected current
+* `multiple` - calculate and visualize the membrane potential dynamics for different scenarios (different temperatures with/without electromagnetic induction)
 * `isi` - bifurcation analysis, interspike interval (ISI) for a different scenarios considering multiple values of induction coefficient and several temperatures
-* `isi_ci` - uncertainty quantification and sensitivity analysis regarding dynamics of ISI for different values of ion channel conductance
+* `isi_ci` - generate data for sensitivity analysis regarding dynamics of ISI for different values of ion channel conductance
-* `bifurcation` - [not working] bifurcation analysis, max and min membrane voltage for different induction coefficients and temperature -- in experimental phase

 Directory `output` contains two subsequent directories:
 * `deterministic_model`, which holds sintetic data and figures generated out of deterministic Hodgkin-Huxley model
-* `sensitivity_analysis`, which holds data obtained via stochastic collocation method where ion channel conductances are taken as random variables.
-Additionaly, ANOVA output is also available.
+* `sensitivity_analysis`, which holds data obtained via stochastic collocation method where ion channel conductances are taken as random variables

 ## Author
 [Ante Lojic Kapetanovic](http://adria.fesb.hr/~alojic00/)